claus-e-andersen/clanTopas/README.md

 ## How to read two binned scorer files and then combine the results?

 ```
+# Assuming the files are called:
+#   sandbox-10012-DoseScorer1.csv
+#   sandbox-10012-DoseScorer2.csv
+# placed in some topas folder called ... clan (see pn.full),
+# then you can read the data into a data frame as follows:

 pn.full <- "~//topas//examples//clan//"
 fn.main <- "sandbox-10012-"